ThomasKerbrat/blog/2016/10/test_time_dependent_service_angularjs.md

 They are called `flush` on both services.
 `flush` takes an optional argument representing a number of milliseconds to move forward.

-When we call `flush`, we "jump" into the future.
+When we call `flush`, we "pull" the future to use, right now.
 If no parameter is given to `flush`, we basically say to `$timeout` or `$interval` to go as far as they can.
 If a parameter is given, `flush` will execute functions up to the given number of milliseconds.